1ST & 3RD SATURDAY EVERY MONTH

-For childcare volunteers in Morocco who have already confirmed their volunteering role on the program, there are three for you to choose from.
+For a mental health volunteer in Sri Lanka who has already confirmed their volunteering role on the program, there are three for you to choose from.
 Please note that you need to sign up for the webinar a few days in advance.

 Travel Essentials Pre-Departure Webinar – covers all the basics.

 Program Preparation Webinar – covers specifically childcare and teaching community work programs.